itpp-labs/pos-addons/pos_printer_network/doc/index.rst

 Note
 ====

-In the POS interface you can see the printers status by clicking on posbox icon at the top right corner.
+In the POS interface you can see the connection status of your printers by clicking on posbox icon at the top right corner.